RajveerNarang/Python-Mini-Projects/README.md

 # 4. Turtle Food Marker
 A Simple program that marks the coordinate points in the window with a triangle wherever the turtle has eaten the food.

+# 5. GUI Calculator
+A Basic Calculator having a GUI does basic evaluations (using tkinter).